-When sending one transaction in a message, Action should be action\reqs().
+When sending one transaction in a message, Actions should be action\reqs().
 When sending several transactions in a message, Actions should be [action\reqs()].
 Each element of the list is part of one transaction.

-It is also possible to pre-encode the actions, in which case Actions will be either a binary() or [binary()].
+For some of our codecs (not binary), it is also possible to pre-encode the actions, in which case Actions will be either a binary() or [binary()].